-- develop the skills required to listen to and appreciate all forms of music - become vocalists or musicians who are soloists, - develop the skills required to play in bands and ensembles - develop the skills required to create music as writers and composers perform compose play achievement extend high-quality-live-dar-recorded music love-of-music recalled speaking solo voices identify technology musician critical speaking solo voices combine ensemble organising inspire review experiment reproduce select expressively expressiveness vocal creative appreciate notations sing engagement instruments rhymes confidence understand control accuracy history listen expression improvise live-and-recorded-music aural-memory addressed music accuracy history listen expression improvise '''
+- develop the skills required to listen to and appreciate all forms of music - become vocalists or musicians who are soloists, - develop the skills required to play in bands and ensembles - develop the skills required to create music as writers and composers

 At The Discovery School, all pupils participate in weekly music lessons underpinned by the National Curriculum expectations for pupils in KS1 and KS2.
-We implement a progressive skills based curriculum which embeds and builds upon prior learning.
-These skills are represented in the word cloud below;
+We implement a progressive knowledge and skills based curriculum, which embeds and builds upon prior learning.
+These knowledge and skills are represented in the word cloud below: